Will I need a visa?

 tourist visa that can be applied for at any Chilean Consulate.

-Citizens of the Albania, USA, Canada, Australia and Mexico have to pay
+Citizens of Albania, Canada, Australia and Mexico have to pay

 an entry fee when traveling through Santiago airport (not at any other